 Jessica Denison, Executive Director

-Jessica has been a yoga practitioner since 1997 and became a registered yoga Instructor in 2010.
-Her passion for the yoga tradition eventually led her to the Durango Dharma Center where she has been a member and served on the board of directors for five years, including serving as board president.
-A lifelong learner, her practice has taken her to places like India, Belize, Costa Rica, Telluride and others.
-Vallecitos offers a bridge for her to further connect her work and her practice, creating a wonderful experience for herself and others centered around heart and nature.
+Jessica has been a yoga practitioner since 1997 and her passion for the tradition eventually led her to the Durango Dharma Center where she has been a member since 2007.
+She served on the board of directors for nearly 5 years, including the role of board president.
+An avid traveler and lifelong learner, her practice has taken her to places like India, Belize, Costa Rica, Telluride and others.
+Vallecitos Mountain Retreat Center offers a bridge for her to further connect her work and her practice, creating a wonderful experience for herself and others centered around heart and nature.

 Erin Treat, Guiding Teacher